Fat Man and Little Boy (The Simpsons)

 "Fat Man and Little Boy" is the fifth episode of the sixteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on December 12, 2004.
 The episode was directed by Mike B. Anderson and written by Joel H. Cohen.

+In this episode, Bart makes money selling T-shirts, so a jealous Homer decides to support Lisa's science fair project.
+Eric Idle guest starred as Declan Desmond.
+The episode received mixed reviews.

 Plot

 After losing his last baby tooth, Bart does not enjoy playing with his toys anymore and feels that he is maturing.
 To get out of his depression and express his emotions, Bart writes sarcastic and insulting phrases on his T-shirts.
 The shirts make him popular in town, and Bart sets up a stand in front of his house selling them.
 His business is shut down for not having a vending license, and he goes to a retailer's convention to obtain one.
 While leaving, he meets Goose Gladwell, a Willy Wonka-type salesman who sells joke products.
-Bart agrees to sell his shirts at Gladwell's store, making him the primary source of income in the family after Homer quits his job.
+Bart agrees to sell his shirts at Gladwell's stores, which turn in a considerable profit.
+When Homer is caught wearing one of Bart's shirts whilst sleeping on the job at the power plant, he is suspended without pay, and decides to quit since Bart is making so much money from t-shirt sales.

 Fearing that Bart has replaced him, Homer decides to nurture Lisa.
 They quickly bond, and Homer sees her entry for the science fair: a history of nuclear physics and a scale model of the first nuclear reactor.
 However, Martin shows them his project, a childlike robot.
 Homer helps Lisa ensure her project's victory by stealing plutonium from the power plant and using it to make her reactor fully operational.
+He shows it to Lisa, she is horrified when she discovers it is dangerous, and alerts Marge, who tells Homer to get rid of it.

-Meanwhile, Bart learns that Gladwell has sold the rights to the shirts under a contract that allows him to stop paying Bart.
+Meanwhile, Bart learns that Gladwell has sold the rights to the shirts to Disney under a contract that allows him to stop paying Bart.
 Homer stands up for Bart by threatening to detonate his nuclear reactor and destroy Gladwell's store.
 Gladwell accepts defeat, giving Bart and Homer all the money he has.
 As they leave, Bart thanks Homer for straightening things out.
+Happy to be back to their respective roles as father and son, Homer and Bart go to the dump to dispose of the nuclear reactor together.